N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 - ~0.2V: **not** recording
 - ~5.0V: **is** recording

-When the voltage is above or below 3.5, the arduino sends a single character, 'h' or 'l', respectively, via serial port to the connected PC.
+When the voltage is above or below 3.5, the Arduino sends a single character, 'h' or 'l', respectively, via serial port to the connected PC.
 The python scripts listen to the serial port.
 A change between states is interpreted as a trigger, at which point a timestamp from Pupil Capture (or from the PC clock depending on which script is run) is recorded.
 The timestamp can be stored in the Pupil Capture